adrobisch/putput/README.md

     docker run adrobisch/putput

 Per default the datasource will be in-memory.
-You can use a local (`jdbc:postgresql://postgres:postgres@localhost:5432/putput`) PostgreSQL database by specifying the postgres profile:
+You can use a local PostgreSQL database by specifying the postgres profile:

     ENV APP_OPTS "-Dspring.profiles.active=production,postgres"

+JDBC-URL: `jdbc:postgresql://postgres:postgres@localhost:5432/putput`

 Alternatively, you can add a `/etc/putput/putput.properties` file with your settings in a derived Dockerfile.

+The initial username is `user` with password `password`.
+This can be changed in the settings view.

 License
 =======